 All of the Hawaiian Islands are a little bit different.
 No two islands are exactly the same.
 One noticeable difference between Maui and the Big Island is that Maui beaches tend to be longer, sandier, and more suitable for running on….though I rarely run on the beach.
 I haven’t been playing much tennis either since moving to Maui.
 Instead I play volleyball at a court that we have at work.
 It’s fun and good exercise.

-On a disappointing note, one afternoon when I drove to Hana, I lost my drone after I accidently flew it into a tree while trying to get an aerial video of a waterfall.
+On a disappointing note, one afternoon when I drove to Hana, I lost my drone after I accidentally flew it into a tree while trying to get an aerial video of a waterfall.
 Since there are no shoulders along the road to Hana, and since the road is built into the steep edge of the mountain, I couldn’t get out and retrieve my drone without putting myself at risk of tumbling down.
 While my red DJI Mavic Air is not the first piece of equipment I have completely trashed, I was very irritated with myself and was cursing almost the whole way back to Wailuku.
 A short time later, I made a trip to Target in Kahului and bought another Mavic Air.
 This time a black one.
 I’ve been more careful flying this second one and as of this writing, I haven’t inadvertently flown it into anything.

 While at it, I bought a new laptop that is more capable of playing and editing 4K videos.
 I downloaded the free version of DaVinci Resolve for video editing.
 It works great.
 Definitely better than my older and slower computer that I was previously using.